 0.2%

+These odds are exclusive to BetMissouri.com, where the best Missouri sports betting promos can be found.
 This list does not include Sporting Kansas City of Major League Soccer, which plays its home games in Kansas City, Kansas.
 Only teams based in Missouri are included above.
-Operators that can offer top Missouri sports betting promo codes for signing up will have futures odds on these teams to win championships, but these odds are exclusive to BetMissouri.com.

 Which Missouri Sports Team Will Win It All Next?

-For now, we’re going with the hot hand when it comes to picking the state’s next league champs.
-The Kansas City Current stand head and shoulders above the rest of the NWSL, earning them the right to be the current favorite to bring a championship home to the Show-Me State as Missouri sports betting prepares to go live at the start of December.
+For now, we’re going with the hot hand when it comes to picking the next team in the state to win a championship.
+The NWSL’s Current stands head and shoulders above their local peers, earning them the right to be the current in-state favorite to be the first title-winning team after the launch of legal, regulated Missouri sportsbooks.

 Christopher Boan is a lead writer for BetMissouri.com, specializing in covering state issues.
 He has covered sports and sports betting in Arizona for more than seven years, including stops at ArizonaSports.com, the Tucson Weekly and the Green Valley News.